w3f/General-Grants-Program/grants/grant_application_template.md

 Below we provide an **example roadmap**.
 In the descriptions it should be clear how the project is related to Substrate and/or Polkadot.
 We recommend that the scope of the work can fit within a 3 month period and that teams structure their roadmap as 1 month = 1 milestone.
 It is always best to describe the functionality we should expect, plus how we can check that such functionality exists in the product.

 For each milestone:
 * Please be sure to include a specification of the software.
-The level of detail must be enough so that we are able to test that the software meets the specification.
+The level of detail must be enough so that we are able to verify that the software meets the specification.
 * Please include total amount of funding requested per milestone.
 Funding can be in fiat (CHF, EUR or USD) or in DOTs.
 It can also be in a combination of fiat and DOTs.
 Please reach out to grants@web3.foundation to discuss what amount in fiat and DOTs would be appropriate for your project.
-* Please note that we require documentation (e.g. tutorials) in each milestone.
+* Please note that we require documentation (e.g. tutorials, API specifications, architecture details) in each milestone.
 This ensures that the code can be widely used by the community.
+* Please provide a test suite, comprising unit and integration tests, along with a guide on how to run these.
 * Please commit to providing a docker container for the delivery of your project.
 * Please indicate the number of Full-Time Employees working on each milestone, and include the number of days along with their cost per day.